dagger/dagger/docs/current/partials/_install-sdk-go.md

 ```

 :::note
-The replace statement is currently needed due to one of Dagger's dependencies using a replace statement in their Go module.
-There is an issue tracking fixes to this [here](https://github.com/dagger/dagger/issues/3391).
+The `replace` statement is currently needed due to one of Dagger's dependencies using a `replace` statement in its Go module.
+Learn more in this [GitHub tracking issue](https://github.com/dagger/dagger/issues/3391).
 :::

 Once you've added code to your module that imports `dagger.io/dagger` then you will need to run the following to update `go.sum`: